mbrc12/options-for-coffee/README.md

 # Options For Coffee

-Options for coffee is a simplified backtesting tool (or toy) for trading algorithms.
+Options for Coffee is a simplified backtesting tool (or toy) for trading algorithms.
 It works by randomly generating stock prices (from specified parameters) and running the strategy on it.